 For the year 2015, Lorenzo released a new album titled, “Exitos Rancheros,” which features a Juan Gabriel original, “Madre Solo Hay Una,” and the live recording of, “Ranchera Jam,” which is a fun medley of classic Spanish and English songs.

 The year 2016 brings us a brand new album titled, “Con Mariachi.”
 This album features Rancheras, as well as some very up-tempo Mariachi music, and a beautiful romantic bolero called, “La Distancia Y Un Recuerdo.”
 That song is an original by the composer, Miguel Angel Flores.

-Lorenzo has prepared a brand new show with a great mariachi, which he will be presenting at Route 66 Hotel Casino in Albuquerque New Mexico, on September 17, 2016.
+Lorenzo has prepared a brand new show with a great mariachi, which he will be presenting this year.